steve-eyler/ahv-ipam-ddns/README.md

 ## Notes and Limitations

-Basic VLANs Only: This version supports only Nutanix Basic VLANs.
+<b>Basic VLANs Only</b>: This version supports only Nutanix Basic VLANs.
 Network Controller VLAN support will be added in a future release.
 Vault Requirement: The script relies on HashiCorp Vault for securely storing secrets.
 Ensure Vault is set up and accessible.
 Flexibility: While written for a specific use case, the script can be modified to work with other environments and configurations.

 Contributing
-Contributions are welcome!
+Contributions are welcome.
 If you have suggestions, find a bug, or want to add a feature, feel free to open an issue or submit a pull request.

 License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.